General Exam Guidelines

 First and most importantly, get a good night's sleep.

-Calculators are allowed, so bring one.
 You will also need to bring your own pens and pencils.

 So You Didn't Pass?

 Okay, yeah, it's not fun.
 But try not to feel too bad about it: these exams are hardly a reliable indicator of how good a physicist you will be, especially if you are an experimentalist.
-Qualifiers are not why you came to graduate school, and in the big picture they are the least part of your graduate experience: research and classes are much more important.
+Qualifiers are not why you came to graduate school, and in the big picture they are the least important part of your graduate experience: research and classes are much more important.

-It can be useful to go look at your exam paper to get a clear assessment of where you went wrong and which subject areas you need the most practise in.
+It can be useful to go look at your exam paper to get a clear assessment of where you went wrong and which subject areas you need the most practice in.
 Your advisor may also be able to discuss your exam with you.

 The Special Oral